NeurodataWithoutBorders/lindi/README.md

 One use case is to represent a NWB file on DANDI using a condensed JSON file so that the entire group structure can be downloaded in a single request.
 Neurosift uses pre-generated LINDI JSON files to efficiently load NWB files from DANDI.

-Another use case is to create ammended NWB files that add additional data objects to existing NWB files without redundantly storing the entire NWB file.
+Another use case is to create amended NWB files that add additional data objects to existing NWB files without redundantly storing the entire NWB file.
 This is done by creating a binary LINDI file that references the original NWB file and adds additional data objects that are stored as internal data chunks.

 **Why not use Zarr?**